-DVE: The 3025SW offers an optional DVE feature.
-The 2-channel 2-D DVE option provides live and dynamic visual effects, such as picture sizing, picture-in-picture with full preview capabilities and positioning, and is fully integrated within the 3025SW.
-The DVE is fully assignable within the video-processing path of the 3025SW.
+DVE: The 3025EMC offers an optional DVE feature.
+The 2-channel 2-D DVE or the 4-channel 2-D DVE option provides live and dynamic visual effects, such as picture sizing, picture-in-picture with full preview capabilities and positioning, and is fully integrated within the 3025EMC.
+The DVE is fully assignable within the video-processing path of the 3025EMC.
 The DVE may be controlled manually or from the automation system and is independent of the key and branding layers.

 1.2.
-3025SW SYSTEM OVERVIEW
+EMC SYSTEM OVERVIEW

-This section describes a simple overview of a typical system:
+This section describes a simple overview of a 3025EMC of a typical system is shown below:

-Figure 1-1: 3025SW System Diagram
+Figure 1-1: 3025EMC System Diagram

 1.3.
-THE 3025SW PLATFORM
+THE EMC PLATFORM

-The 3025SW is designed to support 3 Gb/s, HD and SD video formats, including: 525i/59.94, 625i/50, 720p/59.94, 720p/50, 1080i/59.94, 1080i/50, 1080p/50, and 1080p/59.94 (SMPTE-425M-A & SMPTE-425M-B).
-Each 3025SW processes a complete Program and Preset path each routed from one of the 14 (maximum) inputs to the internal router.
-One of internal router inputs can also be used to quickly go to a safe feed in case of an on-air emergency.
+The 3025EMC is designed to support 3 Gb/s, HD and SD video formats, including: 525i/59.94, 625i/50, 720p/59.94, 720p/50, 1080i/59.94, 1080i/50, 1080p/50, and 1080p/59.94 (SMPTE-425M-A & SMPTE-425M-B).
+Each 3025EMC processes a complete Program and Preset path using a Program and Preset input.
+A third Emergency input allows users to quickly go to a safe feed in case of emergency.

-The 3025SW provides a Program output and a full "look-a-head" Preview of the next transition.
-It provides two clean outputs, where video and audio are taken from either Program or Preview user configured point in the processing path.
-The 3025SW has built-in bypass relays, which provide maximum protection for the Program and Clean feed in cases of failure.
-For audio, the 3025SW provides support for 16 channels of embedded audio on the Program, Preset, and Emergency inputs.
-Embedded audio is also de-embedded from other internal router inputs to provide more audio mixing options.
+The 3025EMC provides a Program output and a full "look-a-head" Preview of the next transition.
+It provides two clean outputs, where video and audio are taken from either Program or Preview processing path.
+The 3025EMC has built-in bypass relays, which provide maximum protection for the Program and Clean feed in cases of failure.
+For audio, the 3025EMC provides support for 16 channels of embedded audio on the Program, Preset, and Emergency inputs.
+Embedded audio is also taken from the key, fill, dve and aux inputs to provide more audio mixing options.